Important Information for Potential Dram Shop Plaintiffs About On The Border Mexican Grill

 TABC investigators looked into the claim for about a month, but officers do not seem to have found enough evidence that any over-service occurred.
 The complaint was closed without any further action on 8/25/2018.

 10/16/2017: A citizen complained to the TABC that this location allegedly sold or served alcohol to a minor.

 The TABC opened a file, but closed it just three days later on 10/19/2017.
-It's not specific about the reason the investigation lasted so short a time, one could guess either the original complainant retracted the information they provided or investigators quickly found evidence that invalidated the claim.
-Neither of those is unquestionably the scenario that occurred, though.
+It's not specific about the reason the investigation lasted so short a time, but one could guess that either the original complainant retracted the information they provided or investigators quickly found evidence that invalidated the claim.
+Neither of those scenarios can be definitively proven, however.

 Tyler - 4301 S Broadway Ave

-2/23/2017: Shortly after Valentine's Day, a Tyler citizen alerted the TABC that this location of On the Border allegedly sold or delivered alcohol to a minor.

-The same complaint alleged that On the Border sold or served alcohol to a person who was already intoxicated.
+2/23/2017: Shortly after Valentine's Day, a Tyler citizen alleged to the TABC that this On the Border location sold or delivered alcohol to a minor.
+The same complaint alleged that On the Border sold alcohol to a person who was already intoxicated.

 Officers looked into the allegations made by the citizen, but do not appear to have found sufficient evidence to confirm either violation occurred.
 Interestingly, during the course of their investigation they seem to have found evidence that an unreported breach of the peace occurred on the premises near the beginning of February.